 I’ve never seen Rei so frustrated.
 It was quiet amusing.
 I guess he was more of a rival than an enemy.

 We stayed awhile and she showed me how she chose which bounties to consider taking to present to the others.
-This is how they worked: Rei would come to the board to choose which bounties she thought they should complete, then the others would all agree on which ones they should take.
-After that, Tammy would set a flight plan and the next day they would leave on their excursion.
+This is how they worked: Rei would come to the board to choose which bounties she thought they should complete, then, after briefing the others, they would all come to an agreement on which ones they should take.
+After that, Tammy would set a flight plan and the next day they would leave on their bounty hunting tour.

-Rei took information from about 20 different bounties and we headed back to our apartment.
-We would only realistically take on about five bounties per trip before coming back.
+Rei copied information from about 20 different bounties and we headed back to our apartment.
+Realistically Rei told me that they would take on about five bounties per trip before coming back.
 When she showed Tammy the info cards, she immediately weeded out 10, leaving 10 to discuss with Kiko and Cashel.

-I was taken aback by how fast she said no to ten already.
+I was taken aback by how fast she said no to ten options.
 “What’s wrong with those?”
 I asked.

 I was impressed.
 “You calculated all that just by glancing at them?”

 I decided to test her skills even further, “What am I thinking about right now?”

 She did a glance over at me, “Yes, there are some things I cannot do… No, I cannot read your mind… Yes, I know you think this is weird… yes, I’ll stop now.”